cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 await element(by.css('input')).sendKeys('my text')
 ```

-Cypress commands are similar at first glance.
-Cypress commands are [not invoked immediately](/guides/core-concepts/introduction-to-cypress#Commands-Are-Asynchronous) and are enqueued to run at a later time.
-Cypress might look like promises, but the [Cypress API is not an exact implementation of Promises](/guides/core-concepts/introduction-to-cypress#Commands-Are-Not-Promises).
 The Control Flow example rewritten as a Cypress test would look something like this:

 ```js
 // Click on the element